CROSSINGTUD/CryptoAnalysis/README.md

 ## Usage

 CogniCrypt_SAST can be started in headless mode (i.e., detached from Eclipse) via the class `crypto.HeadlessCryptoScanner`.
 It requires two arguments:
 * The absolute path to the directory of the CrySL (binary) rule files contained in [JCA-CrySL-rules.zip](https://github.com/CROSSINGTUD/CryptoAnalysis/releases/tag/v1.0.0).
+This CrySL rule set contains specification for the JCA.
+The source code for the rules is found [here](https://github.com/CROSSINGTUD/Crypto-API-Rules).
 * The absolute path of the application to be analyzed (.jar file or the root compilation output folder which contains the .class files in subdirectories)

 ```